 The collage film “Cameraperson” is one of the most original, challenging, sometimes infuriating documentaries of recent times.
 It’s well worth seeing and arguing about, but only if you can give it your full attention and glean the internal logic that went into its construction.
-And once you’ve done that, you will never forget what the movie showed you, or you own guesses about why it showed it to you, and how, and why.
+Once you’ve done that, you will never forget what the movie showed you, or your own guesses about why it showed it to you.

-But at a certain point—you’ll probably know it when you see it—the movie’s narrative strategy clicks into place, and you feel (perhaps before consciously realizing it) that this is not just a collection of the director’s favorite moments from a career that took her into nations wracked by war, deprivation and oppression, and into her family’s past, and her own present as a working mother employed in a field that demands a certain amount of long-distance travel.
+But at a certain point—you’ll know it when you see it—the movie’s narrative strategy clicks into place, and you feel (perhaps before consciously realizing it) that this is not merely a collection of the director’s favorite moments from a career that took her to nations wracked by war, deprivation and oppression, and into her family’s past, and her present as a working mother employed in a field that demands a lot of travel.

 This is not just one movie, it’s five, maybe six, maybe more, rolled into one.

 For starters, “Cameraperson” is an autobiography of sorts—a life in filmed fragments that almost never shows the face of its main character, Kirsten Johnson, but spends a fair amount of screen time watching her mother succumb to Alzheimer’s disease.
 These heartbreaking moments connect with footage of Johnson’s two children.
-Watching them grow up, we might wonder if Johnson will one day lose her memory as well, and if these images and others might one day serve as a substitute for actual, physical memory—the stories that a parent is no longer able to tell a child.
-We may also notice that the seeming-randomness of this movie’s construction is an analogy for how it feels to try to remember a life when one’s mind has been fragmented by disease, or simply by age.
-Maybe it’s an analogy for how almost anyone’s mind works, even in mint condition: remembrance is not linear, it jumps around.
+Watching them grow up, we might wonder if Johnson will one day lose her memory as well, and if these images may one day serve as a substitute for actual, physical memory—the stories that a parent is no longer able to tell a child.
+We may also notice that the seeming-randomness of this film’s construction is an analogy for how it feels to try to remember a life when one’s mind has been fragmented by disease, or simply by age.
+Maybe the movie is an analogy for how almost anyone’s mind works, even in mint condition: remembrance is not linear, it jumps around.

 “Cameraperson” is also an examination of the ethics of documentary filmmaking, particularly where real-life suffering or violence are concerned: What sorts of images are permissible to show?
 Obviously it depends on the context, but how does one determine context?
-Are there rules about this sort of thing, or is editing still primarily a matter of rhythm and intuition and common sense, like written journalism, or any sort of narrative storytelling?
+Are there rules about this kind of thing, or is editing still mainly a matter of rhythm and intuition and common sense?
 Is the entire process mysterious, or can parts of it be quantified and turned into rules or a code?
-Are certain acts, certain crimes—particularly war crimes, genocidal campaigns, mass murders and rapes and other large-scale atrocities—diminished through explicit imagery, or is it necessary to inflict distress on the viewer to make the horrible reality feel real?
+Are certain acts, certain crimes—particularly war crimes, genocidal campaigns, mass murders and rapes and other large-scale atrocities—diminished through explicit imagery, or is it necessary to inflict distress on the viewer to make the reality feel real?

-The various bits and pieces of “Cameraperson” collide with one another in smaller, more mysterious ways as well, often creating poetic or philosophical effects.
-Many people, images and ideas that at first felt like mere details eventually assume the significance of metaphor: an Afghan boy who lost an eye; an explanation of how Post-Traumatic Stress Disorder suppresses memory; the way that Johnson’s camera often looks away from the faces of individuals in pain and focuses on their hands instead, while making such close-ups feel somehow more intimate and revealing than a close-up of a tear-streaked face.
+The various bits and pieces of “Cameraperson” collide with one another in smaller, more mysterious ways as well, creating poetic or philosophical effects.
+Many people, images and ideas that at first felt like mere details assume the significance of metaphor: an Afghan boy who lost an eye; an explanation of how Post-Traumatic Stress Disorder suppresses memory; the way that Johnson’s camera looks away from the faces of individuals in pain and focuses on their hands instead, while making such close-ups feel strangely more intimate than a close-up of teary eyes.

-A speaker in a “Syrian Dissident Film Collective” tells an audience that when movie focuses too relentlessly on misery and blood, it can excite or numb viewers rather than awakening their empathy and that filmmakers must “find a way to represent horror, to represent death, respecting the Golden Rule.”
+A speaker in a “Syrian Dissident Film Collective” tells an audience that when movie focuses on misery and blood, it can excite or numb viewers rather than awaken their empathy.
+He says filmmakers must “find a way to represent horror, to represent death, respecting the Golden Rule.”
 A man in the audience respectfully argues the opposite.
-The argument remains unresolved, just like every other idea teased out in this unusual, marvelous film, which is about all the things that it shows us and all the things it doesn’t show us, and all the good reasons for showing and not showing, remembering and forgetting.
+The argument remains unresolved, just like every other idea teased out in this unusual film, which is about the things it shows and doesn’t show us, and all the good reasons for showing and not showing, remembering and forgetting.

 This message came to me from a reader named Peter Svensland.
 He and a fr...